 For certain activities on Windows, it is necessary to impersonate a member of Administrators group on the client(s).
-An option Enter Domain Administrator is added in the Actions list to configure a Windows Domain Administrator for clusters, even if the default login configuration is not a Windows user.
+An Enter Domain Administrator option is added in the context menu to configure a Windows Domain Administrator for clusters, even if the default login configuration is not a Windows user.

-- 1 In the Navigation pane, click Create Backup Job, and click Create New next to the Selections list. - 2 In the selection tree, open the applicable client node.

-3 Click Plug-in for SQL Server.

-- 4 From the Actions list, select Enter Domain Administrator. - 5 Enter the login credentials for a domain account which is a member of the Administrators group on all cluster nodes: - User Name: Specify a domain Windows Administrator user name. - Password: Enter the password associated with the user specified in the preceding field. - Domain: Enter the name of the domain. - i NOTE: The user whose login credentials are entered must be a member of the Administrators group on all nodes of a cluster, if the client is a virtual client. - Reset to blank saved User Name, Password, and Domain: Select this option to reset to the blank or empty, the values stored in the plug-in for User Name, Password, and Domain. - 6 To save the settings, click OK.
+- 1 In the Navigation pane, click Create Backup Job, and click Create New next to the Selections list. - 2 In the selection tree, open the applicable client node. - The client node can be a standalone server or Virtual Client. - 3 Click Plug-in for SQL Server. - 4 From the context menu, select Enter Domain Administrator. - 5 Enter the login credentials for a domain account which is a member of the Administrators group on all cluster nodes: - User Name: Specify a domain Windows Administrator user name. - Password: Enter the password associated with the user specified in the preceding field. - Domain: Enter the name of the domain. - NOTE: The user whose login credentials are entered must be a member of the Administrators group on all nodes of a cluster, if the client is a virtual client. - Reset to blank saved User Name, Password, and Domain: Select this option to reset to the blank or empty, the values stored in the plug-in for User Name, Password, and Domain. - 6 To save the settings, click OK.